Cool Towns, Southend

 Southend-on-Sea originally consisted of just a few fishermen's huts and farms, in the 1790s, the first buildings were constructed which then became Southend’s High Street.
 In the 19th century, Southend's status as a seaside resort grew and Southend Pier was constructed.
 In the 1960s, much of the town centre was developed for commerce and retail, and many of its original structures were lost to redevelopment.

 London Road, a main public access point to Southend High Street next to Victoria Plaza was highlighted as the area of implementation.
 Little to no shading and taxis running in the taxi rank, contribute to increased temperatures in the area.
-Through the town improvement project, the taxi rank was moved with an enhanced footway, new block paving, street furniture, green cycle parking shed and a row of trees with sustainable drainage capabilities.
-The scope was updated to install less however substantially larger trees that would provide greater initial impact and provide the shading as required per the cool town's initiative to tackle heat stress.
+Through the town improvement project, the taxi rank was moved with an enhanced footway, new block paving, street furniture, a green cycle parking shed and a row of trees with sustainable drainage capabilities.
+The scope was updated to install fewer however substantially larger trees that would provide greater initial impact and provide the shading as required per the cool town's initiative to tackle heat stress.

 Contractors, Eurovia supported the installation of 7 trees to enable Avenue Planting along London Road.
 GreenBlue Urban was pleased to supply RootSpace 600 soil cells for the continuously linked pit, two RootRain ArborVent 150 aeration inlets per tree enabled continuous aeration, RootDirectors guided roots down and away from the paved surface above and ArborGuys underground rootball guying systems provided the long-term stability for the well-established species.
 Above ground saw Ullswater guards and Settstone precast tree grilles - our newest grille constructed of permeable materials and therefore SuDS compliant being highly porous as well as being of high strength and easy to assemble!